Last Updated: 02/10/20 | February 10th, 2020

 If you really feel the need to spend even less money in Ukraine, you can do three things:

-1. Couchsurf – If 140-280 UAH per night is too much for you, then Couchsurf and save yourself money.
+1. Stay with a local – If 140-280 UAH per night is too much for you, then Couchsurf and save yourself money.
+It’s the best way to connect with locals and get insider tips.

 3. Eat local – By only eating at local restaurants like Puzata Khata, you’ll keep your food prices down as low as you can.
-A typical meal here cost me about 30 UAH ($4 USD).
+You can also cut out eating at restaurants altogether and cook your meals for even greater savings.

 A Final Note

 Alcohol.
 It’s big in Eastern Europe — and it’s cheap.
-In all these countries, you can buy 2.5-liter bottles of beer in supermarkets and corner shops for $1–2 USD.
+In all these countries, you can buy beer in supermarkets and corner shops for just a couple of bucks.
 It’s incredibly good value and is the way to party on the cheap.
 Stick to buying your own alcohol instead of drinking at restaurants and bars.
 While the difference might not seem big, over the course of a few weeks that money will add up.
 If you’re on a budget, stick to buying your alcohol in stores instead of restaurants and bars.

-But, beyond just the monetary savings, these countries are rich in history and delicious food, and they offer a challenge for travelers that you don’t find on the well-worn trail in other parts of Europe.
+Beyond just the monetary savings here, these countries are rich in history and delicious food, and they offer a challenge for travelers that you don’t find on the well-worn trail in other parts of Europe.
 I’m so happy to have finally made it out here.

 Note: Poland, the Balkans, and the Baltic states also all offer amazing value as well.
 Don’t miss them if you’re exploring Eastern Europe!
 I didn’t visit Moldova because of time constraints, but I’ve heard its prices are on par with the rest of the area.
 I didn’t go to Belarus either because it costs a few hundred dollars for a visa and I didn’t feel I would spend enough time there to justify the cost.
 I’ll save those countries for another trip!